LOADING ...

 of English, officers.

-What initially was to be exclusively a operation
+What was to be exclusively a naval operation

-failed in February when several British and French
+failed in February 1915 when several and French

 ships were damaged by floating mines.
-A invasion was
+A land was

-then decided on, but it was not begun until April.
+then on, but it was not begun until late April.

 An amphibious landing at time was met with heavy

-was made beyond the beachheads.
-In early August,
+was made beyond the several beachheads.
+In August,

-three months of stalemate and stagnation on the
+after three months of and stagnation on the

 beaches, a new major offensive was begun. again,